Hospital to host 1-week food drive

-SSM Health St. Clare Hospital-Baraboo, the Central Wisconsin Community Action Council, and the Wisconsin Dells and Lake Delton food pantries will host a one week food drive today through Sunday.
+SSM Health St. Clare Hospital-Baraboo, the Central Wisconsin Community Action Council, and the Wisconsin Dells and Lake Delton food pantries will host a one week food drive from Aug.
+3-9.

 CWCAC is the contracted Emergency Feeding Organization for eight counties and sub-contracts with 15 pantries located in Adams, Columbia, Dodge, Juneau and Sauk counties.